Lyle Lovett

 Lyle Pearce Lovett (born November 1, 1957) is an American country singer-songwriter and actor.
-Active since 1980, he has recorded 14 albums and released 25 singles to date, including his highest entry, the number 10 chart hit on the U.S. Billboard Hot Country Songs chart, "Cowboy Man".
-Lovett has won four Grammy Awards, including Best Male Country Vocal Performance and Best Country Album.
+Active since 1980, he has recorded 14 albums and released 25 singles including the number 10 hit on the U.S. Billboard Hot Country Songs chart, "Cowboy Man".
+Lovett has won four Grammy Awards including Best Male Country Vocal Performance and Best Country Album.
 His most recent album is 12th of June, released in 2022.

 Early life

-Lovett was born in Houston; he and his family lived in the nearby community of Klein.
+Lovett was born in Houston and grew up in the nearby community of Klein, Texas.
 He is the son of William Pearce and Bernell Louise (née Klein) Lovett, a marketing executive and training specialist, respectively.
 Lyle grew up in the Lutheran Church–Missouri Synod.
 He graduated from Texas A&M University with Bachelor of Arts degrees in German and journalism in 1980.
 In the early 1980s, he often played solo acoustic sets at the small bars just off the A&M campus.